-The items that are required, optional or recommended for on-campus courses can be found on the shelf tags in the bookstores or on the M State Class Schedules website.
+The items that are required, optional or recommended for courses can be found:

-1. In the bookstores, courses are arranged on the shelf alphabetically by department and then numerically by course number (for example, ENGL 0050).
+2. In the bookstores, for on-campus courses only, courses are arranged on the shelf alphabetically by department and then numerically by course number (for example, ENGL 0050).
 Some courses will have multiple sections, so you may need to locate your section. **Be sure to bring a copy of your class schedule to the store.**

 If some books are missing on the shelf, see if there is a "see also" with a department/section number listed.
 This means this title is used in other departments/sections, so the books may have sold out in this location but be available in other areas of the store.
 If there is no "see also" listing, inquire at the counter about when the book may arrive.

-2. Online through your SpartanNet account.
-Purchases made online are packaged and can be picked up in the store or mailed (shipping fees apply).
+1. Online through your SpartanNet account.
+Purchases made online are packaged and can be picked up in the store or mailed to your home (shipping fees apply).

 To purchase online: